 You’ll need to cut strips (exactly like with the rag wreaths) out of the bandanas to then tie around the wire wreath.
 This video will show you how to tie the wreath.

 Now that you know how to tie the wreath just tie the strips of your bandana colors all around.
-The tying is the same as when making rag wreaths.
+Like I said, the tying is the same as when making rag wreaths.
 You’ll just want to alternate the red and white.

 Then you’ll add the blue strips to the top of the wire wreath.